yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 efforts such as {{CSVW}}.

 ## Escaping double quotes
-This document prescribes that a double-quote appearing inside a field must be escaped by preceding it with another double quote.
+This document prescribes that a double quote appearing inside a field must be escaped by preceding it with another double quote.
 Implementers should be aware that some applications may choose to use a different escaping mechanism.